ShrutiSolani/DSA_Java/README.md

 7. Find a specific pair in Matrix
 8. Rotate matrix by 90 degrees Anti-clockwise
 9. Rotate matrix by 90 degrees Clockwise
+10. Kth smallest element in a sorted matrix
+11. Common Elements in all rows

 ## String